 To better support farmers interested in returning to pasture-based raising practices, Strauss has partnered with the Michael Fields Agricultural Institute, a nonprofit that educates farmers transitioning from conventional to sustainable production practices.

-The Gulf of Mexico is home to a dead zone—an oxygen-deprived area of water that suppresses marine life.
+The Gulf of Mexico is home to a dead zone – an oxygen-deprived area of water that suppresses marine life.
 As large as Connecticut, it’s the biggest dead zone recorded since tracking began in 1985.
-Here’s a primer on its environmental impact and how grass-fed beef can help reverse the tide.
+Here’s a primer on its environmental impact and how grass-fed beef can help turn the tide:

 Consistency and improved distribution from farms to restaurants have contributed to the growth of grass-fed beef.
-Grass-fed burgers, however, gets the credit as the game changer.
+Grass-fed burgers, however, get the credit as the game changer.